Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 Plot Location: Section 128, Lot 55

-John was a bricklayer his entire life, aside from his military service.
-Street after street of similar-looking houses with brick exteriors (commonly referred to as “row houses”) were being built in South Philly to meet the need for housing due to an influx of immigrants.
-A famine in Ireland during the 1840s sent one million of its citizens to America during that decade alone, many of them arriving in John’s neighborhood called Point Breeze.
+John was a bricklayer his entire working life, aside from his military service.
+Street after street of similar-looking houses with brick exteriors, called “row houses,” were being built in South Philly to meet the need for housing due to an influx of immigrants.
+A famine in Ireland during the 1840s sent one million of its citizens to America during that decade alone, many of them arriving in John’s neighborhood, known as Point Breeze.
 That population boom caused a housing crunch, and it meant John had a steady income.

-By 1863 a federal mandate required its male citizens to register for “conscription” because recruiting volunteers had become more difficult.
+Enthusiasm wasn’t as high in other parts of the country.
+As a result, a federal mandate in 1863 required its male citizens to register for “conscription.”
 The wealthy could pay $300 for an exemption, which was an average worker’s salary for an entire year.
 Black men were exempt because they weren’t citizens.
 Public outrage swelled, especially among the Irish in New York City where the worst rioting took place.
 Hundreds were killed and 3000 people of color were left homeless.
 An army general had to be sent to Philadelphia to suppress any outbreak of violence, which was rampant across the state.

-John was a prime candidate at age 27, but managed to avoid the draft for several months.
+John managed to avoid the draft for several months.
 Then he decided to volunteer on February 23, 1864 for three years.
 Why?
 Most likely because he was offered a $360 “bounty” or bonus for enlisting.
+Patience paid off.
 Private Love was assigned to Company M of the 3rd Regiment, Pennsylvania Heavy Artillery.
 He served in the long, difficult battle for Petersburg and Richmond in the summer, fall, and winter of 1864-65, and was promoted during that time to Sergeant.

 After General Lee’s surrender in April, the 3rd Regiment was stationed at Fort Monroe, Virginia with the mission of guarding some political prisoners, and specifically to ensure that they ate, made no escape attempt, and didn’t commit suicide.
 Family lore says John was one of those men assigned to guard Jefferson Davis after Davis’ status was reduced from President of the Confederate States of America to Prisoner of War.

-This studio portrait of him was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
+The studio portrait of him, above, was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
 Why is the “10” on his cap and what are the medals for?
 He didn’t get them while he was in the Army.

 They represent his membership in a fraternal organization for veterans, The Grand Army of the Republic, which was formed in 1866.
-There was no Veterans Administration, no pension benefits, and no rehab, social, or mental health services until the GAR pushed for them, which by 1890 would number over 400,000 members.
+There was no Veterans Administration, no pension benefits, no rehabilitation, mental health or social services.
+The GAR became a powerful advocacy group.
+By 1890 they had over 400,000 members.

-It was one of the first advocacy groups, and helped establish Memorial Day.
+They also helped establish “Decoration Day” which became known as Memorial Day.
 Members belonged to local posts, and John was in the John T. Greble Post #10.
 That explains the “10” on his cap.
 Annual reunions were held, called “encampments,” and Philadelphia was host to the 33rd such event in 1899.
-John’s other pin is just a fancy “official souvenir” from that event.
+John’s other pin is just a fancy “official souvenir” from that event, shown here.
 The design was based on the Liberty Bell, an image synonymous with Philadelphia.

 Support the Friends of Mount Moriah